01. Asbestos Use in Ductwork Connectors

 Asbestos Lawsuits, Settlements & Other Compensation

-For instance, victims may be able to file an asbestos lawsuit against the manufacturer(s) whose products caused the exposure.
+For instance, victims may be eligible to file asbestos lawsuits against the manufacturers whose products caused their exposures.

-Financial compensation can help mesothelioma victims and their loved ones cover treatment expenses, lost income and other related costs.
+Financial compensation can help mesothelioma victims and their loved ones.
+This compensation can cover treatment expenses, lost income and other related costs.

 Safely Removing Asbestos Ductwork Connectors

-The EPA and OSHA have various regulations in place to protect these professionals, other workers and the public from exposure.
+Government agencies have asbestos regulations to help protect these professionals, other workers and the public from exposure.